MarcinPekala/ppbackend/readme.md

 ## 2.1 Starting the application

-### To start an application off you need as follows:
+### To start an application off you need the following:
 <ul>
 <li>JDK and Java up to date</li>
 <li>Gradle installed(Not sure if needed.
 To verify)</li>